ssejzer/slack-post-message/README.md

 # slack-post-message
-example of posting a message in a Slack channel
+Simple example of posting a message in a Slack channel from Bash using **curl**

+No error handling